cogentcore/core/README.md

 # TODO

-* blinky cursor causes flicker on resize -- don't blink when resizing ??

-* specific to tableview: scrollbars disappear b/c viewbox for kids is not updated to exclude scrollbar, and they overwrite.  need to somehow pass an updated box down during move..

-* prefs steadfastly refusing to update contents after method update -- problem is that value-views aren't updating -- only re-rendering.
+* tom's checkbox bug!

+* apply 2 digit precision on logical scale

-* also that changed flag on prefs would be reassuring to know that save actually worked..
+* that changed flag on prefs would be reassuring to know that save actually worked..

 * textfield should scroll layout so that *cursor* is always in view, when editing..